Table of Contents

 Why You Need Financial Analysis Graphs?

 As humans, we respond to, and process visual data better than anything else.
 That said, when it comes to digesting and taking action upon vital financial metrics and insights, well-designed finance graphs and charts offer the best solution.
-And according to Illinois State University, when it comes to visual aids of this kind, three standards apply: graphs and charts should display unambiguous information, meaningful data, and present said insights in the most efficient way possible.
+According to Illinois State University, when it comes to visual aids of this kind, three standards apply: graphs and charts should display unambiguous information, meaningful data, and presently said insights in the most efficient way possible.

 Fundamentally, you need financial graphs as: